quantstamp/qsp-protocol-audit-contract/README.md

 The file `buildspec-ci.yml` contains the commands to run on each push.
 This includes running Truffle tests and collecting coverage report for [Coveralls](https://coveralls.io/github/quantstamp/qsp-protocol-audit-contract).

-## Deploy to Ropsten or Main Net (through MetaMask)

-First-time only: manually create the S3 buckets `qsp-protocol-contract-abi-dev` and `qsp-protocol-contract-abi-prod` that will store the ABI and metadata for the deployed contracts.
-These are necessary so that the audit node and tests can work with the contract without having to update the address.

-1. If you haven't, install MetaMask (https://metamask.io).
-1. Start MetaMask in the browser (Chrome, Chromium, or Brave) and log in with our credentials.
-1. Point MetaMask to the right network (Ropsten or Main Net).
-1. Make sure MetaMask is running throughout the deployment process.
-1. Place the secret mnemonic phrase and the infura API token into `credentials.js`.
-1. If you deploy to Dev or Prod networks of the QSP Protocol, make sure you have AWS credentials that allow write access to the bucket `qsp-protocol-contract/<network>/<contractName>-v-<vesion>-abi.json`.
-If deployment is successful, the new contract address and the owner address will be written to the corresponding S3 file automatically.
-1. Go to `truffle.js` and under `deploy`, set values to `true` for the contracts you would like to deploy.
-1. Deploy the contract(s) to the desired network:
-    * `truffle migrate --network dev` - QSP protocol dev network.
-    * `truffle migrate --network prod` - QSP protocol prod network.
-    * `truffle migrate --network ropsten` - Ropsten for independent testing (does not overwrite address from dev or prod network).
-1. Whitelist the Audit contract in the Data contract:
-    * `npm run command -- -n=dev -a=whitelist-audit-contract-in-data` - for the dev network.
-    * `npm run command -- -n=prod -a=whitelist-audit-contract-in-data` - for the prod network.
-1. Whitelist the Audit contract in the MultiRequest Data contract:
-    * `npm run command -- -n=dev -a=whitelist-audit-contract-in-multirequest-data` - for the dev network.
-    * `npm run command -- -n=prod -a=whitelist-audit-contract-in-multirequest-data` - for the prod network.
-1. Whitelist the Audit contract in the Report Data contract:
-    * `npm run command -- -n=dev -a=whitelist-audit-contract-in-report-data` - for the dev network.
-    * `npm run command -- -n=prod -a=whitelist-audit-contract-in-report-data` - for the prod network.

-    Note: a successful return of the whitelisting script does not necessarily mean the transaction is fully completed.
-Please check the status manually on a block explorer and wait for the desired number of confirmations.
-1. To perform actions on a deployed smart contract, use the following commands:
-    * `npm run command -- -n=dev --p <parameters>` - QSP protocol dev network.
-    * `npm run command -- -n=prod --p <parameters>` - QSP protocol prod network.

-    For the full list, check out the next section and `./scripts/definitions.json`.
-The list is extensible.

-In case you want to setup a different environment for testing purposes, follow:

-1. Go to `truffle.js` and add a new network, similar to `dev`, such as `test_net`.
-1. Deploy the contract(s) by passing the new network name, _e.g.,_ `truffle migrate --network test_net`.
-1. Once contract(s) deployed, the addresses are accessible from S3.
-For example, `qsp-protocol-contract/test_net/QuantstampAudit-v-<vesion>-abi.json`
-is a path associated to the version 1 of the `QuantstampAudit` contract deployed on `test_net`.
-1. You can run all commands on this network by setting the value `-s` to `npm run command`.
-For example, for running `whitelist-audit-contract` on `test_net`, run: `npm run command -s=test_net -- -a=whitelist-audit-contract`.

 ## Commands